Fire damages condemned Sunset Village Apartments in Flint - NewsBreak

 Car drives into Midland building containing daycare

 MIDLAND, Mich.
-(WJRT) - Repairs are underway after a car drove into a building, damaging a childcare center.
-It happened just before 9 a.m.
+(WJRT) - Repairs are underway after a car drove into a building, damaging a child care center.
+The crash happened just before 9 a.m.
 Friday morning.
-Officials tell us a car hit a building on Joseph Street, along with a gas meter.
-The Early Explorers Childcare and Learning Center is...
+Officials say a car hit a building on Joseph Street, along with a gas meter.
+The Early Explorers Childcare and Learning Center...

 abc12.com